u-ever/u-ever/README.md

 # - 👋 Hi, I’m Uever
 ### - 👀 I’m studying to be a Web Developer.
-### - 😀 I already know a little bit of HTML, CSS and JavaScript.
 ### - 🌱 I’m currently learning Java.

 ----